TheLartians/BitLens/README.md

 bytewiseDifferenceVectorSizeT        431 ns          430 ns      1604555
 ```

-We can see that for integer containers even random access bitwise operations are slightly faster than `vector<bool>`, bitwise iteration is at least twice the speed, while bytewise operations outperform `vector<bool>` by orders of magnitude.
+We can see that for integer containers, even bitwise random access operations are noticably faster than `vector<bool>`.
+Bitwise has more than twice the speed, while bytewise operations outperform `vector<bool>` by many orders of magnitude.